 If you’re not into shopping, then check out some of the cool houses on the surrounding streets.
 I remember seeing a house that looked like a miniature Disney castle, haha.

-7. Learn More at the Texas State History Museum.
+Texas State History Museum.

 On your solo trip to Austin, you can discover Texas at the Bullock Texas State History Museum.